sinny777/edge-computing/README.md

 # Edge Computing

+## NOTE: WORK IS IN PROGRESS

 This repository is based on generic architecture for Edge Computing, which includes both working on the Edge Devices and also on the Edge Server.

 ## Edge Gateway